Welcome to Brooklyn

 Brooklyn Brewery has been a proud supporter of the arts, music and community efforts since our founding in 1988.
 Right from the start, co-founder Steve Hindy skipped traditional advertising in favor of donating beer to small theaters, art galleries, performers, museums, advocacy groups and more, helping to make their work and events something special while introducing our beer to people in an exciting place.
 The Brooklyn Academy of Music, Brooklyn Museum, Transportation Alternatives, Open Space Alliance, Edible Schoolyard, Brooklyn Historical Society and many other groups have received support from the Brooklyn Brewery.
 We’ve been a part of art openings, album releases, small business launch parties, fundraisers, galas, community awards and plenty of other unique events.
 Over the years we’ve built strong ties that run through many different cultures and communities.
 For information on collaborating with Brooklyn Brewery for your next event, click here.

-For the third year running, we’re hitting the road with The Brooklyn Mash, a multi-city international tour celebrating local food, music, art, comedy and beer.
-Friends old and new come together to highlight what is truly special about their communities and toast the passion and creativity found in their own backyards.
-Brooklyn Brewery Chef Andrew Gerson and co-founder and chairman Steve Hindy are fixtures on the tour, gathering other chefs, brewers and generally creative folks in each city to cook, eat, laugh, dance, discuss and hang around some of their favorite local spots.
-2015’s tour will travel to New Orleans, London, Stockholm, Boston, Chicago, Washington, DC, Philadelphia and Austin-- start planning your road trips.
+For the third year running, we hit the road with The Brooklyn Mash, a multi-city international tour celebrating local food, music, art, comedy and beer.
+Friends old and new came together to highlight what is truly special about their communities and toast the passion and creativity found in their own backyards.
+Brooklyn Brewery Chef Andrew Gerson and co-founder and chairman Steve Hindy are yearly fixtures on the tour, gathering other chefs, brewers and generally creative folks in each city to cook, eat, laugh, dance, discuss and hang around some of their favorite local spots.
+2015’s tour traveled to New Orleans, London, Stockholm, Boston, Chicago, Washington, DC, Philadelphia and Austin.
+The 2016 tour will be announced in March, with plenty of time to start planning your road trips.

 If you’re planning a trip to New York City, make sure The Brooklyn Brewery is a stop on your schedule.
 Come down for a beer, hang out with our staff, attend an event, take a tour, and have a look around where some of the world’s best beer is brewed.